 I don’t enjoy the first three miles of the return from the summit, because steep descents over rough pavement suck.
 After that, it’s a nearly effortless ride back to your car.
-Both times I did it I had a moderate easterly wind in my face, even when there was a strong northerly on Hwy 5, so I suspect that’s the norm—I think the normal Bay Area westerly can’t get through the pass.
+Every time I’ve done it I’ve had a easterly wind in my face, even when there was a strong northerly on Hwy 5, so I suspect that’s the norm.

 The downfall of this ride may be the traffic.
 The first time I rode it I saw 2-3 cars total.
 The second time I met about 100 motorcycles head-on over a stretch of 10 miles.
 The third time I saw 4 cars.
 All rides were on weekdays.
-In addition, there are a very large municipal park and a OHV playground about midway, both of which were closed when I rode (in late September).
+In addition, there are a very large municipal park and a OHV playground about midway, both of which are closed the off-season.
 I have no idea how busy the area is on a weekend when they’re open.

 Even though it’s in a canyon, this ride is still dry and hot in summer, so I recommend doing it in spring, fall, or early morning.
 See Russell’s excellent comment below for info on traffic and water re-supply.
 After a very wet spring I did it in mid-April and the hills were already beginning to brown up.